Rick Martel: The Model (1989–1995)

 Martel then resumed his rivalry with Tatanka by stealing his sacred eagle feathers, to add to his wardrobe.
 The feud was resolved at the 1992 Survivor Series, where Tatanka again defeated Martel and reclaimed the feathers.

-In 1993, Martel mainly appeared on the lower undercard, and rarely on television, mostly on programs such as All-American Wrestling and Wrestling Challenge.
+Martel received somewhat of a major push from 1992-1993, reaching the final four of the 1993 Royal Rumble and facing the WWF champion, Bret Hart for the title on house shows.
+However, for the rest of 1993 until his departure, Martel mainly appeared on the lower undercard, and rarely on television, mostly on programs such as All-American Wrestling and Wrestling Challenge.
 However, at the September 27 Monday Night Raw taping, he was the co-winner (with Razor Ramon) of a battle royal (aired October 4) to decide the competitors in a match for the vacant Intercontinental Championship.
 He lost that match (aired the next week) to Ramon.
 After this, Martel began moving slightly up the card once again.
 Martel also briefly feuded with Bastion Booger, losing one of their matches when he got fed up with how Booger smelled and started spraying him with his Arrogance cologne.
-Martel also appeared at Survivor Series 1993 in a 4-4 elimination match, being eliminated by The 1-2-3 Kid and in the 1994 Royal Rumble as the 26th entrant before getting eliminated by his old rival Tatanka.
+Martel also appeared at Survivor Series 1993 in a 4-4 elimination match, before he was eliminated by The 1-2-3 Kid, and the 1994 Royal Rumble as the 26th entrant before getting eliminated by his old rival Tatanka.
 Martel was set to appear in a 10-man tag team match at Wrestlemania X but the match was cancelled during the show due to the show running out of time.
-The match was later held 2 weeks and 1 day later on Monday Night Raw, with Martel's team victorious.
+The match was later held two weeks and one day later on Monday Night Raw, with Martel's team victorious.
 This turned out to be his final WWF in-ring match.

 In August 1994, Martel dropped out of the WWF picture and wasn't seen again until participating in the 1995 Royal Rumble (he was a substitute for Jim Neidhart, who was fired from WWF due to no-showing events).
-Martel's final appearance came the following month at a house show in Montreal, as his wrestling career began to slow as Martel pursued a career in real estate.
+His final appearance came the following month at a house show in Montreal, as his wrestling career began to slow as Martel pursued a career in real estate.

-In a shoot interview with RF video, Martel claimed that he and Don Callis were set to return to the WWF as 'The Supermodels' in 1997.
-Callis was slated to betray Martel, which would turn Martel face for the first time since 1989.
+In a shoot interview with RF video, Martel claimed that he and Don Callis were set to return to the WWF as 'The Supermodels' in 1997, before Callis eventually turned on him, and turning Martel face for the first time since he walked out on his former teammate Tito Santana during a tag team match against The Brain Busters at WrestleMania V in 1989.
 However, after a pay dispute with WWF owner Vince McMahon, Martel signed with World Championship Wrestling (WCW).
 Callis confirmed that he and Martel were set to debut as a team during an interview with WWE.com in 2015.